rootstrap/blog/content/Link Tracking with StimulusReflex - Part III.md

 At this point, we could just make a static page and spit out our data, but where's the fun in that?
-To provide you with an alternative method for passing data from the server to the view, we'll make page views update in real time using CableReady.
+To provide you with an alternative method for passing data from the server to the view, we will make page views update in real-time, by using CableReady.

 To do this, let's first generate a new channel by running: